 - bell pepper – I used red bell pepper, but just like with fajita veggies, any color of bell pepper works great here.

-- corn – Just like with my elote corn salad, I use fresh corn kernels cut off the cob when it’s in season, but frozen corn the rest of the year.
+- corn – Just like with my Mexican street corn salad recipe, I use fresh corn kernels cut off the cob when it’s in season, but frozen corn the rest of the year.
 Make sure it’s thawed and patted dry.

 - salt and pepper – for seasoning, always.